The other night, I got a strange phone call. The number had my same area code, and a lot of other digits that were similar to my phone number.

 Do not give out any personal information to a stranger who has called you unexpectedly over the phone.
 You don’t know what they’re planning on doing with it.
 This includes your name, birthdate, passwords and other sensitive information.

-If you feel that a call is a suspicious is any way, go with your gut.
+If you feel that a call is suspicious in any way, go with your gut.
 The best thing you can do to combat scams targeting seniors is to hang up.

 Learn more about common scams and how to protect yourself.
 You can report phone scams to the Federal Trade Commission, robocalls and unwanted telemarketing to the Do Not Call Registry and Caller ID spoofing to the Federal Communications Commission.